LT-IntroToAI-SY2526/assignment6-part2-per4-AlexZ-0/a6_part2_writeup.md

 Choose TWO features from your model and explain what their coefficients mean in plain English.
 For example: "Each additional bedroom increases the price by $___"

 **Feature 1:**
+Each additional 1 square foot of living space increases the predicted house price by $121.11,

 **Feature 2:**
+Each additional bedroom increases the predicted house price by $6,648.97

 ---